 Given that I’ve been living in Grenada on and off for the last year and change, I’ve discovered a lot – and there’s still a lot to discover (which, given the small size of this island country, is amazing).

-Here are some random observations about Grenada, and daily life in Grenada:
+Here are some random observations about Grenada island, and daily life in Grenada:

 Capital city = Town